 - Even though juices contain some nutrients, juices (even 100% juices) can contribute just as many calories to your diet as other sweetened beverages.

 - Sweetened beverages like soda typically contain little or no nutrients.

 Background Agricultural Connections

-Carbohydrates include sugars, starches, and fibers.
-The recommended daily value for all carbohydrates is 300 grams (based on a 2,000 calorie daily diet).
-Although most people consume enough carbohydrates, many people consume too much added sugar and refined starches and not enough fiber.
+Carbohydrates include total sugars (naturally present and added), dietary fiber, and sugar alcohols.
+The Daily Value for total carbohydrates is 275 grams (based on a 2,000-calorie daily diet).
+Although most people consume enough carbohydrates, many people consume too much added sugars and refined starches and not enough fiber.

-Sugars are the smallest and simplest type of carbohydrate.
+In terms of their chemical structure, sugars are the smallest and simplest type of carbohydrate.
 They are easily digested and absorbed by the body.
-There are two types of sugars, and most foods contain some of each kind.
-Single sugars (monosaccharides) are small enough to be absorbed directly into the bloodstream.
+There are two main types of sugars, and both types are found in many foods.
+Sugars that are composed of one molecule are called monosaccharides.
+They are small enough to be absorbed directly into the bloodstream.
 They include fructose, glucose, and galactose.
-Sugars that contain two molecules of sugar linked together (disaccharides) are broken down in your body into single sugars.
+Sugars that contain two molecules of sugar linked together are called disaccharides.
+They are broken down in your body into single sugars.
 They include: